dais-ita/dais-ita.github.io/dais/showcase/US_Event.md

 Presentations and demonstrations will be pre-recorded and can be viewed asynchronously where linked below.
 Q&A and other discussion during the event will not be recorded.

-Meeting guests and Non-Army 365 users may find it necessary to join the meeting via a browser (Edge or Chrome recommended).
-Please mute your microphone when joining the meeting.
-An audio only dial-in option is available:
-+1 571-616-7941   Conference ID: 196 824 139#

 ## Executive Session

 <table>